-^{} Includes Licensed Graduate Nurses, which are defined by the College of Registered Nurses of British Columbia as "nurses granted LGN registration in B.C. prior to Oct.
+^{}Includes Licensed Graduate nurses, which are defined by the College of Registered Nurses of British Columbia as "nurses granted LGN registration in B.C. prior to Oct.
 1, 1990.
-An LGN registrant may perform or provide services as if he or she is a registered nurse registrant."
+An LGN registrant may perform or provide services as they are a registered nurse registrant."